ampotos/dynStruct/README.md

 # dynStruct
-dynStruct is a in development tool using dynamoRio to recover internal structure of a binary.
+dynStruct is a tool using dynamoRio to recover internal structure of a binary.

 ## Requirements